 How will the energy labelling directive influence my eCommerce strategy?

-Electrical appliances sellers need to register their products into the EPREL EU database and obtain the updated energy labels.
-For sure, it will take some time to complete your EPREL database access, thus, please take into account that products delivery delays are possible.
+Electrical appliance sellers need to register their products into the EPREL EU database and obtain the updated energy labels.
+For sure, it will take some time to complete your EPREL database access, thus, please take into account that product delivery delays are possible.
 We advise you to warn your distributors that they may receive the electrical appliances a bit later.

 How to get an EPREL QR code?

 The new energy labels, which include a QR code, are generated in the EPREL database.
 The labels are based on the data manufacturers encoded when registering the product.
 Find more information here.